state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 4. Install Ruby GEM dependencies
 5. Install GeoNode
 6. Add external servers to baseline (GeoNodes, WMS, and TMS)
-6. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (CURRENTLY BROKEN DO NOT EXECUTE)
+6. Add GeoGit remotes to baseline (other ROGUE GeoNodes) (**CURRENTLY BROKEN DO NOT EXECUTE**)
 7. Add post-commit AWS SNS hooks to repos.

-(CURRENTLY BROKEN DO NOT EXECUTE)
+###Kown Issues
+1. The GeoGit Web API is broken.
+You cannot add remotes correctly.  **Do not execute step 6.**
+2. GeoGit hooks are broken.
+You cannot connect the hooks to GeoServer.
+Step 7 will not break and you'll be able to test AWS SNS from the command line.

 The first step is install the CyberGIS scripts from the [cybergis-scripts](https://github.com/state-hiu/cybergis-scripts) repo.